refractionPOINT/lce_doc/docs/events.md

 ```

 ### SHUTTING_DOWN
-Event generated when the sensor shuts down, may not be observed if the
+Event generated when the sensor shuts down may not be observed if the
 host shuts down too quickly or abruptly.

 Platforms: Windows, Linux, MacOS